Colorado Springs Airport: History

 In 1996, the 1941 passenger terminal, two hangars, and a caretaker residence — by that time all located on Peterson Air Force Base — were inscribed on the National Register of Historic Places.
 They form the campus of the Peterson Air and Space Museum.

 From the 1980s to the present day, the airport has tried to expand service.
 The largest number of passengers was nearly 5 million in 1996 when now-defunct Western Pacific Airlines had a hub at COS (Western Pacific moved the hub to Denver International Airport in late 1996).
 Their timetable for 15 June shows 33 daily departures to 20 airports between the west coast and Newark and Washington Dulles.
 Frontier Airlines added and dropped various routes from Colorado Springs throughout the 2010s.
 Southwest Airlines announced in October 2020 that they would begin serving the airport in 2021.
 Southwest conducted their first flights in March 2021, which has since bolstered the airport's commercial traffic.

 In May 2021, the airport began a pavement rehabilitation project, closing runway 17R/35L for remodeling.
 The upgrades include new asphalt, lighting, and navigation equipment.
 The airport announced in November 2021 that the main concourse (gates 1–12) will undergo a $10–$20 million renovation and will be completed in 3 to 5 years.
 The concourse was completed in 1994 and has not been renovated since then.
 The design has become outdated, prompting airport officials to renovate.
 On March 1, officials announced that COS will receive a $6 million grant to complete the planned renovation.
 Construction will start in the summer of 2023.

 In March 2022, the Colorado Springs Airport released a plan to expand the airport, with plans to double the number of gates from 12 to 24, relocate the control tower, and consolidate other airport services.

+In 2024, because of its high elevation, it was used by Boeing for high altitude tests.